 We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by VICTORIA ENTERPRISES LIMITED (hereinafter called "the Company").

-Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.
+Secretarial Audit was conducted in a manner that provided us with a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minutes books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, whereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31.03.2021, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minutes books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of the secretarial audit, whereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31.03.2022, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minutes' books, forms and returns filed and other records maintained by Victoria Enterprises Limited ("the Company") for the financial year ended on 31.03.2021 to the provisions of:
+We have examined the books, papers, minutes' books, forms and returns filed and other records maintained by Victoria Enterprises Limited ("the Company") for the financial year ended on 31.03.2022 to the provisions of:

-- I. The Companies Act, 2013 (the Act) and the rules made thereunder; - II.
+- I. The Companies Act, 2013 ("the Act") and the rules made thereunder; - II.
+The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - III.
+The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - IV.
 The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a.
-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; Not Applicable during the period. - b.
-The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; Not Applicable during the Audit Period. - c.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; Not Applicable during the Audit Period. - d.
-The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999:- Not Applicable during the Audit Period. - e.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008:- Not Applicable during the Audit Period.
+The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
+The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; - e.
+The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.